 For “Deloused in the Comatorium” Cedric Bixler-Zavala wrote a 20+ page short story.
 After the story was complete, he wrote lyrics (a song for each chapter) describing what happened in the book.

-So here’s the technique I recommend for writing a narrative concept album:
+So here’s the technique I recommend to know how to write a narrative concept album:

 - Write a story, in all the glorious detail you can create.